MicrosoftDocs/azure-devops-docs/docs/repos/git/create-pr-status-server-with-azure-functions.md

 For more information about PR status, see [Customize and extend pull request workflows with pull request status](pull-request-status.md).

 ## Prerequisites
-An Azure DevOps organization with a Git repo.
-If you don't have an Azure DevOps organization, [sign up](../../organizations/accounts/create-organization.md) to upload and share code in free unlimited private Git repositories.
+An organization in Azure DevOps with a Git repo.
+If you don't have an organization, [sign up](../../organizations/accounts/create-organization.md) to upload and share code in free unlimited private Git repositories.

 ## Create a basic Azure function to listen to Azure Repos events
 Follow the [create your first Azure function](/azure/azure-functions/functions-create-first-azure-function) documentation to create a simple function.
 Modify the code in the sample to look like this: